IsmaelMatiz/Convertidor_de_moneda/README.md

 in order to do this more exciting I'm going to use the next API [https://currencyapi.com/docs](currencyapi) to get the most recent value from the different currencies.

-In addition as an extramile this project includes another converter, Celsius to Fahrenheit
+In addition as an extramile this project includes another converter, Binary to Decimal

 ## Tecnologies